G-Conard/g-conard.github.io/index.md

 ## Coursework
 ### ME 331: Instrumentation and Data Acquisition
-In addition to learning about instrumentation, data collection and processing, uncertainty analysis, and experiment designing, this course also allowed me to further develop my technical writing skills through the creation of several lab reports, each the result of a few instructor- and peer-reviewed drafts.
+In addition to learning about instrumentation, data collection and processing, uncertainty analysis, and experimental design, this course also allowed me to further develop my technical writing skills through the creation of several lab reports, each the result of a few instructor- and peer-reviewed drafts.
 While we performed the experiments and analysis in pairs, we wrote individual reports.
-Here are two of my best reports:
+Here are two of my reports:

 Conard, G. <a href="documents/Conard-ME331-Lab4.pdf" target="_blank">"Influence of Orifice Diameter on Discharge Coefficient."</a> (2020)\
 Conard, G. <a href="documents/Conard-ME331-Lab5-Strain-Gage-Report.pdf" target="_blank">"Determining Material Properties and Beam Stresses Using Strain Gages."</a> (2020)